 Every year, eight million metric tons of plastic are dumped into waterways and make their way into the ocean.
-Some of that waste will contribute to the Great Pacific Garbage Patch — a giant floating island made entirely of plastic and already bigger than the entire country of France.
+Some of that waste will contribute to the Great Pacific Garbage Patch — a giant floating island made entirely of plastic and already bigger than the entire country of France, and yet the food and beverages industry and companies like Berry Plastics continue to use and produce plastic every day.

 While recycling programs are set up around the world to process discarded plastics, ongoing use of single-use plastic products ensures a constant backlog.
 What’s more, the industrial facilities that repurpose recycled plastics create environmentally-unfriendly air pollution; it’s partly due to smog concerns that China (once the world’s leading plastics recycler) has banned the import of any new plastics to the country, leaving mounds of single-use plastics never to be repurposed.